Alps: The Nazis

 The Nazis hid looted art in salt mines at Altaussee, such as the Early Netherlandish Ghent Altarpiece which sustained significant damage.

 In autumn 1932, Adolf Hitler commissioned the first of a series of refurbishments, which eventually turned a mountain cottage, later named Berghof, into a fortified citadel.
 This domestic, but representative, fortification had two small bedrooms, and a full bathroom, planned by the Munich architect and NSDAP member Josef Neumaier.
 Guests, such as Rudolf Hess, stayed over, sleeping in tents or over the garage.

-The Alps, Adolf Hitler, and improbable powerful organizations have been subject to crime fiction.
+The Alps, Adolf Hitler, and improbable powerful organisations have been subject to crime fiction.
 The Alps acted as a geographical barrier to Italy, and the Alps for centuries were permeated with established smuggling routes, known as green line.
 After World War II, members of the Schutzstaffel that feared prosecution as war criminals, known in modern English only as SS, disappeared into a crowd of refugees.
 Massive numbers of refugees entered Italy illegally, by navigating the Alps.

 There were Ratlines (i.e. one through Spain and the second through Rome and Genoa) used by German Nazis and other fascists to flee Europe from 1945 onwards.

 Undocumented migrants

-Smugglers of humans have claimed that crossing the Alps is less dangerous, or deadly, than traveling 355 km on water between Tripoli and Lampedusa with a tramp ship (carretta del mare) or a dinghy.
+Smugglers of humans have claimed that crossing the Alps is less dangerous, or deadly, than travelling 355 km on water between Tripoli and Lampedusa with a tramp ship (carretta del mare) or a dinghy.
 Some undocumented migrants, visa overstayers, false tourists, asylum seekers, and other clandestine humans, have died crossing the Alps.
 Their exact number can only be estimated.

 Today, people with smartphones can plan their travel routes, find their way around with Google Maps, and find information about travelling routes on social media.

 Society

 Largest Alpine cities

 The largest city within the Alps is the city of Grenoble in France.
-Other larger and important cities within the Alps with over 100,000 inhabitants are in Tyrol with Bolzano/Bozen (Italy), Trento (Italy) and Innsbruck (Austria).
-Larger cities outside the Alps are Milan, Verona, Turin (Italy), Munich (Germany), Graz, Vienna, Salzburg (Austria), Ljubljana, Maribor, Kranj (Slovenia), Zurich, Geneva (Switzerland), Nice and Lyon (France).
+Other larger and important cities within the Alps with over 100,000 inhabitants are in Tyrol with Bolzano/Bozen (Italy), Trento (Italy), Lucerne (Switzerland), and Innsbruck (Austria).
+Larger cities on the plains on its borders or with short access to the Alps are Milan, Turin, Verona, Brescia (Italy), Munich (Germany), Graz, Vienna, Linz, Salzburg (Austria), Ljubljana, Maribor, Kranj (Slovenia), Bern, Basel, Zurich, Lausanne, Geneva (Switzerland), Nice, Lyon (France).

 Cities with over 100,000 inhabitants in the Alps are: